ABOUT THE DEPARTMENT

 - It is sometimes used to determine the relative risk of developing asthma, assess the severity of asthma, and assess the response to asthma therapy, because improvement in clinical severity of asthma is associated with improvement in airway responsiveness.

 - A positive broncho-provocation test (BPT) has also been reported as a predictor of persistent asthma and airflow limitation in adulthood.
-These significant applications of BPT make them a requirement and in many instance a gold standard, in the evaluation of asthma.
+These significant applications of BPT make them a requirement and in many instances a gold standard, in the evaluation of asthma.

 QuantiFERON TB Gold Test (QFT), introduced by Evercare for the first time in Bangladesh, diagnoses tuberculosis.
 QFT is a whole-blood test for detection of infection to the pathogenic bacteria M. tuberculosis, as occurs in active tuberculosis (TB) and latent tuberculosis infection (LTBI).
 If not detected and treated, LTBI may later develop into TB disease.
 The QFT measures the patient’s cell-mediated immune reactivity to M. tuberculosis, the bacterium that causes TB.
 Blood samples are mixed with TB antigens and incubated for 16 to 24 hours.
 The antigens include ESAT-6 and CFP-10, proteins specific to M. tuberculosis complex.
 These antigens are not found in BCG strains or atypical mycobacteria.
 If the patient is infected with M. tuberculosis, the patient’s lymphocytes will recognize the antigens and release interferon-gamma (IFN-g) in response.
 The QFT results are based on the amount of IFN-g that is released.
 Additional tests (such and chest radiograph) are needed to exclude TB disease and confirm the diagnosis of LTBI.
 Results of the test are available within 10 days of deposit of blood samples.